mr-andrej/hello-world/README.md

 # hello-world
-Learning how to use the interface on GitHub
+Learning how to use the interface on GitHub.
+So far so good!